José de Ezquerra y Guirior: Captain (1784–1800)

 On 12 July 1791 he took command of the frigate Santa Elena, taking her on a number of missions to St Vincent and La Roca to protect ships travelling to Spain from its empire.
 He rose to the rank of ship captain on 17 January 1792.
 In 1793, when war broke out with the new First French Republic, he took command of the 74-gun San Fermín under lieutenant general Lángara y Huarte, who joined up with the British admiral Samuel Hood to occupy the French port of Toulon.
 When the joint force evacuated Toulon, the San Fermín also took a number of French monarchists who had taken refuge in the city's arsenal to the Hyeres Islands.
 There the ship rejoined y Huarte's force and continued to Mahón then Cartagena.
 Also in 1793 he became a Knight of Santiago.

 He was then moved to command the San Joaquín and sailed for Livorno to pick up the Duke of Parma, who was due to marry princess María Luisa.
 Once the marriage had occurred he took the couple from Spain to Tuscany before returning to Cartagena on 11 July 1795.
 He next moved to command the San Ildefonso, taking her into British waters on reconnaissance duties until the Treaty of Basel on 22 July that year.

 Spain declared war on Britain in 1796 and in December the following year he was put in command of the San Fernando, flagship of Pedro Luis Obregón y Ceballos.
 In 1798 his ship was one of those which transported marshal Caijgal's division from La Coruña towards Santa Cruz de Tenerife, eluding the Royal Navy.
-Returning to El Ferrol, he left the San Fernando after Royal Order of 20 August 1799 made him sub-inspector of arsenal supplies.
+Returning to Ferrol, he left the San Fernando after Royal Order of 20 August 1799 made him sub-inspector of arsenal supplies.